 With the financial and technical assistance of the District Education Office, Bharatpur, the institute has been conducting adult literacy classes for Dalit and Janajati communities, particularly in areas that are least served by development activities.
 To run these programs, ISER-N partners with local organizations.

-In case of emergency situations, such as earthquake, fire and flood, ISER-N partners with other organizations to facilitate relief work and provides some immediate relief supplies: food, clean and safe drinking water, and medicines.
+In case of emergency situations, such as earthquakes, fires, and floods, ISER-N partners with other organizations to facilitate relief work and provides some immediate relief supplies: food, clean and safe drinking water, and medicines.
 At the same time, ISER-N provides several awareness programs on environmental sanitation, clean and safe drinking water, and communicable diseases in the affected areas.

 The institute conducts advocacy programs in areas of human rights, women’s rights, domestic violence, girls trafficking, government laws and regulations.
 These programs are targeted to women and ethnic minorities including those from Dalit and Janajati communities.